The Girl with the Pistol: Plot

 In a small village in Sicily, the young woman Assunta falls in love with Vincenzo, who serenades her under the window of the house where she lives with her sisters.

 One day, Assunta is walking down the street with her sisters when two men in a car cut them off, and a passer-by warns them they are attempting bride kidnapping.

 Sensing the men are sent by Vincenzo to kidnap her, Assunta throws herself into their car, but when she finally meets Vincenzo he explains that he was actually trying to kidnap her cousin Concetta.
 Since he refuses to marry her and flees to the United Kingdom in order to avoid arrest, Assunta has no choice but to head back to her village.

 However, according to local traditions she and her sisters are now unable to marry, unless someone kills the offender and restores the honour of the family.
-For this reason she leaves for the UK too, having been given 10,000 lira in notes and a handgun.
+For this reason she leaves for the UK too, having been given 11,000 lire in notes and a handgun.
 She is intimidated by the different culture at first, but resolutely travels to Edinburgh, Sheffield and Bath in search of Vincenzo, in order to kill him.

 While attending a rugby match in Bath, Assunta spots Vincenzo in his new job as an ambulance stretcher bearer.
 She follows him to the nearby hospital, but accidentally interrupts an operation and faints.
 During her recuperation she meets another patient, Frank, understanding and sentimental, who advises her to forget about Vincenzo and devote herself to her own life.
 After Vincenzo simulates his own death, Assunta gets engaged to Frank.
 However, Dr Osborne, the physician who treated both Frank and Assunta in the hospital, feels obliged to tell her that Frank is, in fact, a homosexual.
 Hence she gives up the marriage, and despite agreeing to return to Italy instead starts a new life as an emancipated singleton in London.

 In the meantime, Vincenzo becomes more and more disappointed with British women and is aware of the fact that he cannot return to Italy, so he manages to contact Assunta.
 Her first reaction is to try and kill him, but he explains his intention to marry her on condition that she gives up her freedom.
 Having given herself to him once again, the next day Assunta exacts revenge by abandoning Vincenzo and taking a boat to join Dr Osborne.
 Vincenzo, having tried to catch up with her, watches her leaving and judges her an "easy girl".